farcaster-project/RFCs/architecture.md

 The client is the only component aware of the user's private keys and acts as a "swap wallet", signing the blockchain transactions and piloting the swap through 'instructions'.

-Instruction availibility messages and instructions are asynchronous and may fail, the daemon MUST handle missing instructions from a client and MAY modify the Swap state in reaction.
+Instruction availability messages and instructions are asynchronous and may fail, the daemon MUST handle missing instructions from a client and MAY modify the Swap state in response.

 Client and Daemon MUST have an initialization protocol allowing one or the other to recover from a past Swap state.